 YugabyteDB documentation uses the Hugo framework.
-There are two types of docs issues - infrastructure enhancements and adding content.
-You can follow the steps outlined here to run a local version of the docs site.
-Next, look at the contributing guide to make your changes and contribute them.
+There are two types of docs issues - infrastructure enhancements, and adding or modifying content.
+You can follow the steps outlined here to get set up and make a contribution.

 Find an issue

-Issues are tagged with other useful labels as described below.
+Issues are tagged with labels, as described in the following table.